 - All laws regarding HGV’s (heavy load vehicles) must be adhered to when considering haulage.

 - Loading and unloading are one of the most dangerous aspects of haulage.
 Ensuring you move goods carefully, whilst also being aware of your surroundings is one way to ensure safety throughout the process.

 - Reversing during haulage should be avoided where possible or done extremely carefully when necessary.

 - Have a briefing for employees working offsite, ensuring they are aware of all potential hazards that a workplace may present.

 - If an accident does occur, your staff should be fully prepared to adapt to the situation as needed and be well-versed in first aid for emergencies.

 - Regular maintenance of all equipment – especially those in heavy use – needs to be undergone.

-- Fatigue is one of the biggest killers on the road, haulage or not, so training your staff to avoid this should be a part of safety training as a standard.
+- Fatigue is one of the biggest killers on the road, so training your staff to avoid this should be a part of standard safety training.

-- Record incidents, learn from them and reward your staff when a certain period of no incidents This will allow openness about the importance of safety in your company and give your drivers incentive to be as safe as possible.
+- Record incidents learn from them and reward your staff for completing a given time period with no accidents.
+This will allow openness about the importance of safety in your company and give your drivers incentive to be as safe as possible.

 Safety is one of the biggest concerns for many companies and projects, not simply haulage.
 Keeping your head above water doesn’t have to be difficult, however, if you take these tips to heart.
 They can make your haulage safer and much more efficient as a result.
 The health of those you employ is the most important aspect of any work day, so start putting these tips into practice today.